-- 17. The following are actions and behaviour that will be considered misconduct: - [a] Any breach of a QMUL rule, regulation, policy, or code of practice approved by Council or its delegated authority. - [b] Disruption of, or improper interference with, the academic, administrative, sporting, social or other activities of QMUL, whether on QMUL premises or elsewhere. - [c] Obstruction of, or improper interference with, the functions, duties or activities of any student, member of QMUL staff or any visitor to QMUL. - [d] Violent, indecent, disorderly, intimidating or offensive behaviour or language whilst on QMUL premises or engaged in any QMUL activity (including field trips, placements or sporting activities), or directed at any student, member of staff or visitor to QMUL or other member of QMUL.
-This shall include oral, physical, written, or electronic communications.
-It shall also include words or actions related to gender, sexuality, race, religion, disability, or age. - [e] Violent, indecent, disorderly, intimidating or offensive behaviour or language, as set out in above, including words or actions focusing on sex, sexuality, race, religion, disability or age which could constitute harassment. - [f] Fraud, deceit, deception or dishonesty in relation to QMUL, members of its staff, or in connection with holding any office of QMUL or being a student of QMUL. - [g] Action causing, or likely to cause, injury, or action impairing, or likely to impair, health and safety. - [h] Any breach of the provisions of QMUL's Freedom of Speech Policy, or any other action or activity which fails to respect the lawful rights of others to freedom of belief or freedom of speech. - [i] Cheating or plagiarism in course work or examinations, or research misconduct including advertising on essay production web sites or seeking help with assessment in any other unauthorised manner, notwithstanding that the conduct in question is covered by, or has been dealt with under, other regulations. - [j] Theft of, damage to, or defacement of, QMUL property or the property of staff or other students of QMUL, caused intentionally or recklessly.
+- 18.17.
+Examples that will usually be considered misconduct include, but are not limited to, the following actions and behaviours The following are actions and behaviours that will be considered misconduct: - [a] Any breach of a QMUL rule, regulation, policy, or code of practice approved by Council or its delegated authority. - [b] Disruption of, or improper interference with, the academic, administrative, sporting, social or other activities of QMUL, whether on QMUL premises or elsewhere. - [c] Obstruction of, or improper interference with, the functions, duties or activities of any student, member of QMUL staff or any visitor to QMUL. - [d] Violent, indecent, disorderly, intimidating or offensive behaviour or language whilst on QMUL premises or engaged in any QMUL activity (including field trips, placements or sporting activities), or directed at any student, member of staff or visitor to QMUL or other member of QMUL.
+This shall include oral, physical, written, or electronicor online forms of communications_including posts on social media sites, chat rooms, email, texts or instant messaging.
+It shall also include words or actions related to gender, sexuality, race, religion, disability, or age. - [e] Violent, indecent, disorderly, intimidating or offensive behaviour or language, as set out in [d] above, including words or actions focusing on sex, sexuality, race, religion, disability or age which could constitute harassment.